epam/Indigo/README.md

 ## Indigo build instructions ##

-To generate project configuration, build the source code, and create the archives for installation you need to execute build_scripts\bingo-release.py:
+To generate project configuration, build the source code, and create the archives for installation you need to execute build_scripts\indigo-release-libs.py and build_scripts\indigo-release-utils.py:

 ### Linux (gcc 4.7+)